-The resettlement of Vietnamese refugees in the United States is the subject of pending bills.
-A provision commonly referred to as the "McCain amendment," which expired at the end of FY2001, made the adult children of certain Vietnamese refugees eligible for U.S. refugee resettlement.
-H.R.
-1840 would re-enact the McCain amendment in revised form.
-Among the changes it proposes, the bill would enable adult children previously denied resettlement to have their cases reconsidered.
-H.R.
-1840 was passed by the House in October 2001 and by the Senate in May 2002.
+P.L.
+107-185 revises and re-enacts for FY2002 and FY2003 a provision commonly referred to as the "McCain amendment."
+The McCain amendment made the adult children of certain Vietnamese refugees eligible for U.S. refugee resettlement.
+Among its provisions, P.L.
+107-185 would enable adult children previously denied resettlement to have their cases reconsidered.
 H.R.
 2833, which was passed by the House in September 2001, would further expand eligibility for refugee resettlement to Vietnamese nationals who were eligible for any U.S. refugee program but who were deemed ineligible due to administrative error or who were unable to meet application deadlines.